augustoduncan26/weather-app/README.md

-This is a [Next.js] weather eample
+This is a [Next.js] weather example

 Using:
 NextJs, Prisma <PostgreSql>, Weatherapi